 Where Did Currywurst Originate?

-Currywurst has been a German institution since its invention in Berlin in 1949 by Herta Heuwer.
-She lived in the British military sector of Berlin after World War II where some soldiers had given her some ketchup, curry powder and Worcestershire sauce that they brought with them from the UK.
-She went to work experimenting on a sauce that would provide much needed contrast to the limited post-war rations the people were accustomed to living on, a flavorful spicy sauce poured over Bratwursts hot off the grill that she would patent two years later.
+Currywurst has been a German institution since at least the 1940’s and possibly a little earlier.
+Though there are disputes as to its exact origin, it is most famously attributed to Herta Hauer of Berlin.
+She lived in the British military sector of Berlin after World War II where some soldiers had given her some ketchup, curry powder and Worcestershire sauce that they brought with them from the UK.ย She went to work experimenting on a sauce that would provide much needed contrast to the limited post-war rations the people were accustomed to living on, a flavorful spicy sauce poured over Bratwursts hot off the grill.

 She set up a street stand where construction workers were hard at work rebuilding the war-torn city and in no time the popularity of the currywurst skyrocketed.
 At its peak she was selling nearly 1500 currywursts per day, or 10,000 per week!